 Study outcome

 Injury Severity Score (ISS) is a common scoring system used to assess trauma severity.
-ISS > 15 was used as the gold standard to define trauma severity as major trauma, and hence, patients with ISS < 15 were considered to have minor trauma [18].
-ISS > 15 was used as the cutoff as this is how major trauma is conventionally defined [19].
-Overtriage was defined as the event when a clinical prediction model classified a patient with ISS < 15 as having major trauma, and undertriage was defined as the event when a clinical prediction model classified a patient with ISS > 15 as having minor trauma.
+ISS > 15 was used as the gold standard to define trauma severity as major trauma; patients with ISS < 15 were considered to have minor trauma [18].
+We used this cutoff becausethis is how major trauma is conventionally defined [19].
+Overtriage was defined as the event when a clinical prediction model classified a patient with ISS < 15 as having major trauma.
+Undertriage was defined as the event when a clinical prediction model classified a patient with ISS > 15 as having minor trauma.
 The overtriage rate was defined as the number of overtriaged patients divided by the total number of patients.
 The undertriage rate was defined as the number of undertriaged patients divided by the total number of major trauma patients.
 The mistriage rate was defined as the sum of the over- and undertriage rates.

 Predictors